 For example, the cannabinoid THC is well-known for its ability to give users a “high” feeling while CBD does not — read on to learn why!

-While research suggests that all of the compounds in cannabis work best when used together, — AKA, the "Entourage Effect" — it’s helpful for us to understand the role each part plays so we can choose the best weed for our workout.
+While research suggests that all of the compounds in cannabis work best when used together, — AKA, the "Ensemble Effect" — it’s helpful for us to understand the role each part plays so we can choose the best weed for our workout.

 You should know.